Introduction

 Insight: Structural Guarantee in Optimization

-In optimization, simply knowing your search space is limited (bounded) is only half the battle.
+In optimization, simply knowing that our search space is limited (bounded) is only half the battle.
+The

-The nearest-point property ensures that even if you can't reach an "ideal" point
+nearest-point property ensures that even if we cannot reach an "ideal" point outside our set, we

 As we move toward more complex spaces, especially when dealing with infinite-dimensional spaces,